Spatial audio

 Based on support tables provided by Dolby, the following devices with the latest operating systems support spatial audio playback:

-At this point, you can listen to your spatial audio mixes in Samply by opening the MP4 file and playing it directly.
+At this point, you can listen to your spatial audio mixes on Samply using the iOS app or Safari.
 On macOS, you must also be using Samply within Safari (Chrome does not natively support Atmos MP4 files).

 Upgrade to Samply Pro

-If you would like to share spatial audio in a player similar to other audio files, you need to upgrade to Samply Pro before uploading your MP4 files.
+If you would like to share spatial audio in a player similar to other audio files (timecoded comments, track sequencing, etc.), then a Samply Pro account is required before uploading your MP4 files.
 Note that you can still share MP4 files in players without Samply Pro, but they will be treated as any other video MP4 file.

 If you are looking to test this feature before purchasing, we offer a 10-day free trial of Samply Pro.
 The 10-day free trial will be applied at checkout.